 A cycling cadence is a fairly simple concept to understand fundamentally.
 In essence, it is the number of revolutions that your pedals are making per minute as you are riding.

 Riders will pedal at different rates depending on a number of factors.
-It is important to work on your pedaling cadence in order to develop proper cycling form overall.
+It is important to work on your pedaling cadence in order to develop a proper cycling form overall.

 Start by doing some cadence drills.
-When you are embarking on your next ride, plan to do a 10 minute session of cadence drills.
+When you are embarking on your next ride, plan to do a 10-minute session of cadence drills.

 Pedal at a higher speed of around 120 rpm (rotations per minute) for about 2 minutes, and then proceed to reduce that down to closer to 50 rpm for another 2 minutes.
-Repeat this cycle until your 10 minute session has been completed.
+Repeat this cycle until your 10-minute session has been completed.